captn3m0/modernart/README.md

 We subdivide the score into the following sections:

-Ranking Score
+#### Ranking Score

-: Top 3 artists in each round get 1-3 points per card played)
+- [x] Top 3 artists in each round get 1-3 points per card played)

-Awards Score
+#### Awards Score

-: For any artist that got an award in Round(R), their cumulative score for this and all future rounds is increased by 2.
+- [x] For any artist that got an award in Round(R), their cumulative score for this and all future rounds is increased by 2.

 ### Missing Constraints

-1. Since the model misses out on the turn-dynamics, and treats symbols as global counters (instead of being attached to specific cards), there are some additional constraints that will be required.
+- [ ] Since the model misses out on the turn-dynamics, and treats symbols as global counters (instead of being attached to specific cards), there are some additional constraints that will be required.
 Without these, I'm expecting to see the same card being used for multiple symbols.
 Some sort of Symbol counter per round that keeps track of total number of cards you've claimed for symbols would be a better approach.
-2. Second card face down.
+- [ ] Second card face down.
-3. Simultaneous play
+- [ ] Simultaneous play
-4. "Additional Card Play".
+- [ ] "Additional Card Play".
 Every round, all players can opt to play one extra card per artist they've already played.
 Note that this rule is very ambigously worded in the rules.
 I'm planning to implement the "blessed" variant.
 See https://boardgamegeek.com/thread/473713/playing-additional-cards-during-scoring for more details.

+## TODO

+Outside of constraints, I've to get to the following:

+- [ ] Improve output formatting
+- [ ] Get JSON output to render outside of the solver
+- [ ] Get Gecode and other solvers working

-## Cards Dealt
+## Cards Dealt Table

 Each player is dealt additional cards based on this table at the start of that round.
+This is implemented in `dealing.md`.

 | # Players | 2  | 3  | 4  | 5  |
 |-----------|----|----|----|----|